Lake Hudson (Oklahoma): Namesake Controversy

-The lake was named for Washington ("Wash") E. Hudson, an early-day Tulsa attorney, Oklahoma state legislator, and member of the board of the GRDA from 1955 until he died in 1964.
+The lake was named for Washington E. Hudson, an early-day Tulsa attorney, Oklahoma state legislator, and member of the board of the GRDA from 1955 until he died in 1964.
 In 1923, he founded the Tulsa Law School.

 Researchers reported in 2018 that Wash Hudson was an incorporator of the Tulsa Benevolent Society in 1922, which established the Ku Klux Klan in Tulsa in the following year.

 A GRDA spokesman told the reporter that GRDA would investigate the feasibility of renaming the lake, in view of these reports.
 He had said that the utility had never before received any complaints about the lake name, nor about Mr. Hudson himself.

 GRDA spokesman John Wiscaver says the agency investigated Hudson's background after being approached by the online publication The Frontier, which first reported the proposed name change.
 Wiscaver said it is "fairly clear" Hudson was involved with the Ku Klux Klan and the GRDA supports the bill.

 The lake would become Lake Markham in honor of a Cherokee family that operated a ferry service on a portion of Grand River that is now part of the lake.

 In 2019, the State of Oklahoma denied the request to have the name changed from Lake Hudson to Lake Markham.